amborle/featmap/README.md

 `smtpServer` | SMTP server for sending emails.
 `smtpUser` | SMTP server username.
 `smtpPass` | SMTP server password.
+`environment` |  Optional.
+If set to `development`, the backend will not serve secure cookies.

 It is possible to run Featmap without filling in the mail details, but recovery emails and workspace invites will not be available.